fjb4/steeltoe-demo/README.md

       - Unix Bash: `export BUILD=LOCAL`
       - Windows CMD: `set BUILD=LOCAL`
     - `dotnet watch run --launch-profile=backend`
-    - When started, backend service should be available at `http://localhost:5200`
+    - When started, backend service should be available at `http://localhost:5100`
   - Open a second terminal window
     - Set the "BUILD" environment variable to have the value "LOCAL"
-    - `dotnet watch run --launch-profile=middleware`
-    - When started, middleware service should be available at `http://localhost:5100`
-  - Open a third terminal window
-    - Set the "BUILD" environment variable to have the value "LOCAL"
     - `dotnet watch run --launch-profile=frontend`
     - When started, frontend service should be available at `http://localhost:5000`
+- TODO: Show URLs for services & move service URLs here

 ## How to Run on Cloud Foundry